-The Adult Literacy Program is designed for people 18 years or older who read below an eighth grade level.
+The Adult Literacy Program is designed for people 18 years or older who read below an 8th grade level.
 Many of these adults have coped for years with the enormous handicap of being unable to read and write well enough to function effectively in the community.
-They have realized that in order to improve their lives, they must improve their literacy skills.
-For some, making the first contact with Literacy Action means overcoming the embarrassment of admitting that they cannot read.
+They have realized that to improve their lives, they must improve their literacy skills.
+For some, making the first contact with Literacy Action means overcoming the embarrassment of admitting they cannot read.

 Adult Learner Profile